alhichri/Semi-supervised-tile-based-classification-of-large-scale-remote-sensing-images/README.md

 # semi-supervised-tile-based-classification-of-large-scale-remote-sensing-images

-this repository contains datasets and code for the paper:
+This repository contains datasets and code for the paper: